Charles V, Holy Roman Emperor: Titles and coat of arms

 Charles V styled himself as Holy Roman Emperor after his election, according to a Papal dispensation conferred to the Habsburg family by Pope Julius II in 1508 and confirmed in 1519 to the prince-electors by the legates of Pope Leo X. Although Papal coronation was no longer necessary to confirm the Imperial title, Charles V was crowned in the city of Bologna by Pope Clement VII in the medieval fashion.

 Charles V accumulated a large number of titles due to his vast inheritance of Burgundian, Spanish, and Austrian realms.
-Following the Pacts of Worms (21 April 1521) and Brussels (7 February 1522), he secretly gave the Austrian lands to his younger brother Ferdinand and elevated him to the status of archduke.
-Nevertheless, according to the agreements, Charles continued to style himself as archduke of Austria and maintained that Ferdinand acted as his vassal and vicar.
-The pacts of 1521–1522 imposed restrictions on the governorship and regency of Ferdinand.
+Following the agreements known as the Pacts of Worms (21 April 1521) and Brussels (7 February 1522), he secretly gave the Austrian lands to his younger brother Ferdinand and elevated him to the status of archduke.
+Nevertheless, Charles also continued to style himself as archduke of Austria and maintained that Ferdinand acted as his vassal and vicar.
+There were restrictions on the governorship and regency of Ferdinand.
 For example, all of Ferdinand's letters to Charles V were signed "your obedient brother and servant".
 Nonetheless, the same agreements promised Ferdinand the designation as future emperor and the transfer of hereditary rights over Austria at the imperial succession.

 Following the death of Louis II, King of Hungary and Bohemia, at the Battle of Mohacs in 1526, Charles V favoured the election of Ferdinand as king of Hungary (and Croatia) and Bohemia.
 Despite this, Charles also styled himself as king of Hungary and Bohemia and retained this titular use in official acts (such as his testament) as in the case of the Austrian lands.
 As a consequence, cartographers and historians have described those kingdoms both as realms of Charles V and as possessions of Ferdinand, not without confusion.
 Others, such as the Venetian envoys, reported that the states of Ferdinand were "all held in common with the Emperor".